Food shopping in Paris is an obvious joys when you visit. Who doesn't have a favorite thing they long for when away & stock up on insanely while here?

 FYI bet you didn't know cheese danishes do not exist in Paris.
 Except for these British twists made with cheddar.
 Très delish IMHO.

-Grand Epicerie's big competition is probably Galeries Lafayette 'La Maison Le Gourmet' on 35, blvd Haussmann in the 9th.
+Grand Epicerie's biggest competition is Galeries Lafayette 'La Maison Le Gourmet' on 35, blvd Haussmann in the 9th.
 If you're mad for French pastry and chocolates this is the one-stop shop to hit.
-All the top marks under one roof: Pierre Hermé (macarons only), Alain Ducasse chocolates, Satoharu Aoki, Jean-Paul Hevin, Christophe Adams l'Eclaire du genie, patisseries Dalloyau and Benoit Castel.
+All the top brands under 1 roof: Pierre Hermé (macarons only), Alain Ducasse chocolates, Satoharu Aoki, Jean-Paul Hevin, Christophe Adams l'Eclaire du genie, patisseries Dalloyau.
+Plus new popup shops every month.

 Instant gratification aplenty here.